 I wonder if the Reserve Bank's enthusiasm for introducing debt-to-income ratios has more to do with social agenda than strengthening the economy and protecting the banking system.

-In her August blog, GRA's Janet Xuccoa notes that debt-to-income ratios (DTIs) are potentially dangerous and that they can have perverse outcomes.
+, GRA's Janet Xuccoa notes that debt-to-income ratios (DTIs) are potentially dangerous and that they can have perverse outcomes.
 I agree with this and would further note that DTIs would be regressive because they affect low income earners much more.

 Effectively, DTIs would link the availability of capital to growth in incomes.
 Without an increase in income, no further lending would be possible under a 5:1 ratio.
 Most of Auckland's investors and many homeowners (including new homeowners) would instantly be unable to borrow.
 A huge crash in house prices could result, followed by destabilisation of the banking industry.
 Hardly good prudential control in my view, and ill thought-through policy.
 DTIs recessionary